- Note

 [optional] To build wasm intrinsics tests, append

-option.For example:
+--build_wasm_intrin_testoption.For example:

 emcmake python ./opencv/platforms/js/build_js.py build_js --build_wasm --simd --build_wasm_intrin_testFor wasm intrinsics tests, you can use the following function to test all the cases: